TommasoGhilardi/DevStart/source/Psychopy.rst

     sounds = [winning_sound,losing_sound] # put both sounds in a list

-    # Create list of trials in which 0 means winning and 1 loosing
+    # Create list of trials in which 0 means winning and 1 means losing
     Trials = [0, 1, 0, 0, 1, 0, 1, 1, 0, 1 ]